slate20/YT-Karaoke/README.md

 - Add songs to queue and assign to singers
 - Control player window (play, pause, next song)
 - Fullscreen video playback using undetected-chromedriver
+- Multi-display support with display selection modal
+- Automatic ad skipping and popup dismissal
+- Available as standalone executables for Windows and Linux

 ## Requirements